US supports African Union peace mediation in Ethiopia | DW | 15.11.2021

 Facebook later removed a post from Abiy for violating its policies against inciting violence, after the prime minister called on people to "bury" advancing fighters.

-Bayisa Wak-Woya, a former UN worker from Ethiopia, also blames poor diplomacy for the current crisis.
-Many diplomats, he says, have insufficient understanding of the various traditions and cultures in Ethiopia, which has hindered their mediation efforts.
+Bayisa Wak-Woya, a former UN worker from Ethiopia, told DW that he blames poor diplomacy for the crisis.
+Many diplomats, he said, have insufficient understanding of the various traditions and cultures in Ethiopia, which has hindered their mediation efforts.

-"It is very difficult to know what is happening at the war front in Ethiopia now," he told DW.
+"It is very difficult to know what is happening at the war front in Ethiopia now," he said.
 "Transparency is a rare commodity in that country."

-He says one thing is certain, however: "Civil wars are different from wars of aggression."
+He said one thing was certain, however: "Civil wars are different from wars of aggression."

-In the former, maintaining the state's sovereignty is essentially a non-argument: "What are human rights violations for some is maintaining law and order for others.
+In civil wars, maintaining the state's sovereignty is essentially a nonargument: "What are human rights violations for some is maintaining law and order for others.
 This makes it difficult to design a dignified exit [from the fighting] for the parties involved."

-Wak-Woya is still hopeful that peace can be secured in the region, but believes the international community needs to change its approach.
+Wak-Woya said he remained optimistic that that peace could be secured in the region, but he added that the international community would need to change its approach.